MariaIzobava/comp0244-go2/README.md

 7. Teams will be operating one by one.

 ### Operating the Robot
-To operate the robot we will use two coomputers.
-One (ours) you do not need to touch it.
-We will have it ready for you.
-On your computer you need to:
+To operate the robot we will use two computers:
-1. Connect to the Wifi (NETGEAR)
-2. Source ROS
-3. Command your velocity
-4. [Your computer] Disconnect from the Wifi to make sure you do not control the robot for the other teams.

-### Tasks
-1. Write a script that makes the robot move in a circle in the lab.
-2. Wrte a script that makes the robot move two time in a circle in the lab and then stop.

----

-### zqy changed:
-##### First pair: Ucl Operator PC2, GO2 No.2, and Student's Computer
+#### Team 2: UCL Operator PC2, GO2 No.2, and Student's Computer
-1. Start the GO2 No.2
+1. Start the GO2 No.2:
 ```bash
 wait for about 30s to make sure the robot to be started
 ```

-3. Ucl Operator PC2: open a new terminal:
+2. UCL Operator PC2: open a new terminal:
 ```bash
 conda deactivate
 source ~/Documents/ros2_ws/install/setup.bash